Stuff People Ask A Lot (FAQ)

 A: No. Sorry.
 But that's an awesome question!

 Q: My camper went to family camp last year and loved it.
 But I'm not sure (s)he is ready for the regular week-long camp.
 Can we do overnight family camp a second time?

 A: No. Overnight family camp is the last step before your camper goes on to regular camp.
+Remember, part of camp is about growing toward independence.
+Give them a chance to try it out.
 Also, because family camp is always full, we don't want anyone to miss out on their first opportunity.